HSLdevcom/jore4/wiki/onboarding.md

    - Ask the PO to invite you as a member of the organization [HSLdevcom](https://github.com/HSLdevcom/) and the team [jore4](https://github.com/orgs/HSLdevcom/teams/jore4).
    - Allow [Reviewable](https://reviewable.io/) to access your GitHub account and the repositories of `jore4` that you use by signing in with your GitHub account and authorizing each repository separately.
 1. Figma account
+   - Use your preferred email address.
+   - Ask the PO to be added to the group Jore 4.0 in the organization HSL.

 ### Connecting to the Azure environment via bastion host